What German Founders Can Learn from U.S. Venture Debt Practices

 Define clear milestones and ROI metrics for debt-funded initiatives.
 This also helps with board communication.

 U.S. founders understand that venture debt lenders are partners, not adversaries.
-They provide monthly updates, flag challenges early, and maintain open dialogue—building trust that pays dividends if restructuring is ever needed.
+They provide monthly updates, flag challenges early, and maintain open dialogue.

 Best Practice: